Harness racing in Australia: Horses

 The New South Wales bred, Lawn Derby, racing un-hoppled, was the first pacer to break the two-minute barrier in Australia or New Zealand when he recorded 1:59.4 at the Addington track in New Zealand in 1938.

 In 1952 at Harold Park Avian Derby became the first two-minute pacer in Australia.
 Ribands broke the two-minute mile in 1954 at Harold Park in a time trial of 1:58.7.
 He raced later in America where he took his total of wins to 41 and earnings to $82,385.

 In 1958 Edgar Tatlow imported Meadow Vance (USA) by Adios from Subway by Billy Direct, who sired 328 winners and was the first Australian sire to get 100 credits under 2:10.
 Meadow Vance was also an outstanding broodmare sire.

 Thor Hanover (foaled 1959, USA) by Adios was imported to Australia where he became one of the countries most important sires, having over 400 winners to his credit, including Gammalite and Rip Van Winkle.

 On 13 February 1960 at Harold Park Caduceus from New Zealand defeated Australia's Apmat by half a length in the final of the Inter Dominion before a world record crowd of 50,346.
 In America, Apmat defeated their best performer, Bye Bye Byrd (the first harness horse to win more than $500,000) by a head in 3:07 for the mile and a half.

-In 1963 Cardigan Bay from New Zealand, one of the truly great Standardbred racehorses, won the Inter Dominion Pacing Championship final in Adelaide before going to America.
+In 1963 Cardigan Bay from New Zealand, one of the racehorses, won the Inter Dominion Pacing Championship final in Adelaide before going to America.
 There he became the ninth horse worldwide to win one million dollars, (the first eight were Thoroughbreds).